Legal Sports Betting In Virginia

 Deposit Match Bonuses – Mostly common in online casinos rather than sportsbooks, this promo matches your deposit (up to a certain amount) with bonus cash.
 The matching percentage also determines how much you’ll get.
 For instance, if you deposit $100 on a sportsbook offering a 50% up to $250 deposit match, you’ll get $50 in bonus cash.
 If the deal was 100% up to $250, you’d get $100.
 To max out the latter offer, you’d have to deposit $250 to get $250 in bonus funds.

-At present, we don’t know what offers will be available to Virginia bettors.
+At present, we don’t know what legal betting offers will be available in Virginia.
 However, given what we know about likely operators, these deals are likely to be good from the get-go.
 Virginia is a big state, so welcome offers should get better as competition mounts.

 Legal Sports Betting In Virginia – Promos

-There is more to the best Virginia sportsbooks than juicy welcome bonuses.
+There is more to the best Virginia sports betting sites than juicy welcome bonuses.
 They also offer ongoing promotions that are fun and lucrative.
 They vary in structure, but you can boil them down to a few specific types:

 - Reload Deposit Bonuses – Just like the ones offered in online casinos, this promotion matches reload deposits with bonus cash.
 Wagering requirements vary by offer – check the fine print for details.